PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 14:06:00
+Last updated: 2024-04-02 14:07:23
-Random Quote: The past has no power to stop you from being present now.
-Only your grievance about the past can do that. - Eckhart Tolle
+Random Quote: Whenever something negative happens to you, there is a deep lesson concealed within it. - Eckhart Tolle